shichao-an/notes/docs/per/ch7.md

 b = d.now() # Calls Date.now(Date)
 ```

-This is potentially quite confusing because a call to d.now() doesn’t really have anything to do with the instance `d`.This behavior is one area where the Python object system differs from that found in other OO languages such as Ruby.
+<u>This is potentially quite confusing because a call to `d.now()` doesn’t really have anything to do with the instance `d`.</u> This behavior is one area where the Python object system differs from that found in other OO languages such as Ruby.
 In those languages, class methods are strictly separate from instance methods.